• Home

 Spinach: America, Bloomsdale Dark Green, Bloomsdale Long-Standing, Indian Summer, Melody, Space, Tyee.

-Summer squash: Early Prolific Straightneck, Fortune, Seneca, Sunburst, Sundance, Yellow Crookneck, Zephyr (yellow); Eight Ball, Gold Rush, Golden Burpee, Midnight Zucchini, Multipik, Revenue (zucchini).
+Summer squash: Early Prolific Straightneck, Fortune, Seneca, Sunburst, Sundance, Yellow Crookneck, Zephyr (yellow); Eight Ball, Gold Rush, Golden Burpee, Midnight Zucchini, Multipik, Raven, Revenue (zucchini).

 Winter squash: Bugle, Harris Betternut, Ponca Baby, Waltham Butternut, Zenith (butternut); Autumn Delight, Sweet Dumpling, Table Ace, Table King Bush, Table Queen, Tuffy (acorn); Blue Ballet, Hubbard, Red Kuri (hubbard); Carnival, Cornell Bush Delicata, Gold Nugget, Harlequin, Vegetable Spaghetti (other).